-Aside from the advantages Minter offers, you can also make some respectable income here.
-Below, we’ll talk about the ways you can make money on Minter.
+Aside from the advantages Minter offers, you can also generate some respectable earnings here.
+Below, we’ll talk about the ways you can make money in Minter.

-Delegation is the transferring of coins to a validator.
-The coins are still yours, they’re just crossed out from your wallet address.
+Delegation implies “tying” your funds to a validator.
+The coins/tokens are still yours, they’re just not immediately available from your wallet.

 Delegation is a way to support a validator directly, along with everything it does on Minter.
-The DPoS consensus is referred to as a democracy technology, since delegates, regular users, are responsible for a lot of decisions within the network by voting with their coins, their money.
-If a validator’s actions don’t satisfy the delegates, if their mindsets don’t match, if a validator makes decisions that make the network stagnate, delegates can just unbond their stakes and the validator may be removed from the active validators list, stopping its life within the blockchain.
+The DPoS consensus is referred to as a “democracy technology” since delegators — regular users — are responsible for a lot of decisions within the network by voting with their money.
+If validator’s actions don’t satisfy the delegators, if their mindsets don’t match, if a validator makes decisions that cause the network to stagnate, delegators can just unbond their stakes and the validator may be removed from the list of active validators as a result, meaning the end of its life within the blockchain.

-The validator profits, 10% of this profit goes to DAO (decentralized organization), 10% goes to the developers, the validator leaves some money for themselves as a customizable fee, let’s say that’s another 10%.
-The remaining 70% are distributed amongst delegates proportionally to their stakes (investments).
+Out of validator profits, 10% goes to the DAO (decentralized autonomous organization), 10% goes to the developers, and the validator does also leave some money to themselves as a customizable fee — say, another 10%.
+The remaining 70% is distributed among delegators proportionally to their stakes.

-At the moment of writing (March 2021) the profitability of delegation is about 50% annually.
+At the time of writing (March 2021), the profitability of delegation is about 50% annually.

 - Ian delegated 100 000 BIP (~30.76% of the total stake)